We’re living through the biggest shakeup in media distribution ever seen.

 Every day more consumer attention shifts away from traditional media into digital and social media platforms.

-What’s more, media distribution is no longer controlled by a few companies.
+Media distribution is no longer controlled by a few companies.
 Today, anyone can record and distribute content across a variety of platforms.

 Yet, most brands haven’t yet caught up.
 They’re still hoping to reach their customers using outdated media techniques of last century.
 They’re still marketing like it’s 1994.